memfault/interrupt/_drafts/zero-to-main-2.md

 The linker often does a bit more than that.
 For example, it can generate debug information, garbage collect unused sections of code, or run whole-program optimization (also known as Link-Time Optimization, or LTO).
-For the sake of this conversation, those activities are less important.
+For the sake of this conversation, we will not cover these topics.

 For more information on the linker, there's a great thread on [Stack Overflow](https://stackoverflow.com/questions/3322911/what-do-linkers-do).